Gett, an on-demand mobility company, with a current valuation of $1.5 billion, was founded in 2010.

-Gett has rolled out the re-brand throughout the organisation and has launched the rebranded website.
-Q1 2021 will see the logo change - and they are repositioning Gett as a SaaS platform for corporates first and foremost, among all audiences.
+Gett has rolled out the re-brand throughout the organization and launched the rebranded website, and Q1 2021 will see the logo change.
+They are repositioning Gett as a SaaS platform for corporates, first and foremost, among all audiences.
 The next chapter is to scale globally at pace.

 Gett's top tips for companies looking to carry out a re-brand:

-• One person should oversee the whole process and connect all the dots
+• Appoint one person to oversee the process and connect all the dots.

-• If possible share re-brand ideas and processes with the broader team from the beginning
+• Share re-brand ideas and processes with the broader team from the beginning.